LemmaSoftware/Lemma/README.md

 Lemma is and has been developed by several organisations and people, including: University of Utah, Colorado School of Mines, US Geological Survey.

 ## Platforms
-Lemma is tested on Linux, Mac OSX and Windows platforms.
+Lemma is tested on Linux (Ubuntu & Arch), Mac OSX and Windows (7&10) platforms.

 ## Getting involved
 * Testing code